semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 ## Motivation

-Complex code can take more work to maintain and modify.
-It is a good programming practice to encapsulate some functionalities in external files.
-By referencing these external files, you are able to reuse a particular functionality.
+Complex CI configs can take a lot of work to maintain and modify.
+It can therefore be a good practice to encapsulate some functionalities into external templates.
+By referencing these external templates, you are able to reuse functionalities more concisely and without having to define them again.

-The primary goal of Azure templates is to extract some functionalities defined in a big yaml file and place these into an external file (the [template](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops)).
+The primary goal of Azure templates is to extract some functionalities defined in large YAML config files and place them into their own separate [templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops).
 This improves a pipeline's readability and maintainability.
-This guide explains the following procedures:
+This guide explains how to:

 * Creating template files which run Semgrep commands.
 * Including or calling templates into your Azure Pipeline.